Christina's Cucina

 4. Raclette at the Christmas Markets in Germany

-raclette at Christmas Market in Cologne Germany
+raclette on bread at Christmas Market in Cologne Germany

 No words.
 Just tears of joy.
 Check out my raclette and potato recipe.